martinthomson/rfc6125bis/draft-ietf-uta-rfc6125bis.md

-* Allow use of even more specific subjectAlternativeName extensions where appropriate such as uniformResourceIdentifier and the otherName form SRVName.
+* Allow use of even more specific subjectAlternativeName extensions where appropriate such as uniformResourceIdentifier, iPAddress, and the otherName form SRVName.

 * Wildcard support is now the default.
   Constrain wildcard certificates so that the wildcard can only